|SCHG: Sonic Heroes|

 For more information, see Collision Format.

-When creating your collision model, you must name your meshes so each one of them represents a different part of the level.
+When creating your collision model, you must name your meshes so they represent different parts of the level.
 Append an underscore _ and one of the following letters to set the collision type for that mesh:

 Note that the bingo and pinball types will only work in levels which originally had them.
 The difference between them is that you accelerate much faster and have more control on slides than tables.

-For this, you'll need Heroes Layout Editor to edit layout data and Heroes SET ID Table Editor to change object availability for use on certain stages.
-Object layouts are contained in s**_p**.bin for each level and team.
+HPP's Layout Editor window can open and edit layout data; Heroes SET ID Table Editor (which is included in the HPP package) can be used to change object availability for use on certain stages.
+Object layouts are contained in s(tg)**_p**.bin for each level and team; save them to your root\dvdroot folder.
 Once you open a layout file in the editor, it should be pretty straightforward; just place objects wherever you want.
+You can click to select them, move them, rotate, set misc. settings, see a preview of them as a small cube (some objects such as springs and triggers even show up with a different model).
 Please read the Object Editing and Object Porting pages for all the info on this.

 For more information, see EXE Editing.